Frequently Asked Questions

 - From a statistical perspective, a Random Forest score above 0.5 signifies that a protein belongs to the “same class” as the uploaded protein list.
 In our case this would translate to being part of the same regulon.
 This should be taken as a rule of thumb only.
 We find it is often helpful to manually inspect the predictions and perhaps choose a biologically more relevant cut-off at a slightly higher (or lower) Random Forest score.

-- How do you calculate the area under the ROC curve (AUC) and which value do you consider sufficient?
+- How do you calculate the area under the precision-recall curve (AUPRC) and which value do you consider sufficient?

 - Why does the result file contain multiple Uniprot ACs for the same protein?